 The activity level is directly related to the number of calories an individual requires daily.
-Lots of men and women believe that they will need challenging exercise to burn calories every day.
-But, studies show that moderate exercises such as brisk walking, cycling, swimming, jogging, dancing, playing sports, gardening, hiking, etc., can actually burn up to 600-800 calories per week.
-This means that most of us can easily meet our calorie requirements without working hard at the gym.
+Many men and women believe that they will need challenging exercise to burn calories every day.
+But, studies show that moderate activities such as brisk walking, cycling, swimming, jogging, dancing, playing sports, gardening, hiking, etc., can burn up to 600-800 calories per week.
+This means that most of us can quickly meet our calorie requirements without working hard at the gym.

-In fact, research shows that only 10% of total calories consumed come from food items while 90% comes from non-food sources.
-These non-foods include beverages, alcohol, smoking, drugs, medications, supplements, etc. Therefore, it’s important to keep tabs on these additional calories so that we won’t end up gaining excess fat.
+Research shows that only 10% of calories consumed come from food items, while 90% come from non-food sources.
+These non-foods include beverages, alcohol, smoking, drugs, medications, supplements, etc. Therefore, it’s essential to keep tabs on these additional calories so that we won’t gain excess fat.

 How Many Calories Do I Need To Lose Weight?

-If you want to lose some weight, then you have to understand what exactly you’ll be losing.
+If you want to lose some weight, you have to understand what you’ll be losing.
 You cannot simply go around counting calories and expect to see results.
-Instead, you must find ways to increase your energy expenditure.
+Instead, it would help if you found ways to increase your energy expenditure.

 One way to achieve this goal is through regular workouts.
 However, if you don’t have much time to spare, there are still plenty of things you can do to get yourself moving.
 For instance, try taking walks during lunch breaks instead of sitting down all day long.
-Or perhaps, you can take advantage of the free classes offered by local gyms.
+Or perhaps, you can take advantage of local gyms’ free classes.
 Whatever works for you, remember that burning calories doesn’t necessarily mean starving yourself.
-In fact, eating smaller portions throughout the day could lead to better health outcomes in the long run.
+Eating smaller portions throughout the day could lead to better health outcomes in the long run.

 What Are Your Best Ways Of Burning More Calories?

 There are several different methods available to those looking to shed extra pounds.
-While each method has its own pros and cons, one common factor is how effective they are in helping you reach your goals.
+While each method has its pros and cons, one common factor is how influential they are in helping you reach your goals.
 Here are five popular options.

 2) Strength Training – Another great option is strength training.
-When done correctly, it can really pack a punch to increase muscle mass and improve overall health.
-As opposed to cardio, strength training does not require large amounts of oxygen.
-Rather, it relies heavily on muscles’ ability to contract and relax repeatedly.
+When done correctly, it can pack a punch to increase muscle mass and improve overall health.
+As opposed to cardio, strength training does not require large oxygen.
+Instead, it relies heavily on muscles’ ability to contract and relax repeatedly.
 It also provides more benefits than cardio because it builds lean body mass rather than storing fat.

 3) Yoga & Pilates – Both yoga and pilates focus on stretching and strengthening various body parts.
 This type of exercise improves flexibility as well as posture.
 Because both activities involve slow movements, they tend to be easier on joints compared to other types of workout routines.

 5) Swimming – Compared to most forms of exercise, swimming offers numerous advantages.
-First, it’s easy to incorporate into the daily routine without having to spend hours preparing beforehand.
+First, it’s easy to incorporate into the daily routine without spending hours preparing beforehand.
 Second, it requires little equipment.
 Third, it’s relatively inexpensive.
-All these factors contribute to making swimming a perfect choice for anyone who wants to lose weight quickly while keeping their costs low.
+All these factors make swimming a perfect choice for anyone who wants to lose weight quickly while keeping their costs low.

 Just how Many Calories Do You Want?

 The following table shows the number of calories you should ingest based on your gender, age group, height, and desired weight.
-Remember that this information only applies to people whose goal is to lose weight.
+Remember that this information only applies to people who want to lose weight.

-If you would like to increase your muscularity, then you must take in extra calories.
+If you want to increase your muscularity, you must take in extra calories.